dburriss/dburriss.github.io/_posts/2018-10-27-how-to-fsharp-pt-6.md

 } else ...
 ```

-This means you code can become littered with `null` checks and if you forget to check and a `null` sneaks through, you code will throw some kind of `NullReferenceException`.
+This means your code can become littered with `null` checks and if you forget to check and a `null` sneaks through, your code will throw some kind of `NullReferenceException`.

 ```csharp
 // Problem 2: If you do not check for null your application can blow up